smartprobe/Train_Defect_Detection/README.md

 * Branch 1:
 (Input is the original images, Output is the bounding box and the cropped patches)
 ```
-cd ./branch1/
+cd ./branch1
-1.run test_net.py as mentioned above
+1.Run test_net.py as mentioned above, the input directory is ./branch1/data
-2.generate bounding boxes in Images and saved in ./results
+2.Generate bounding boxes in Images and saved in ./branch1/demo_output
-3.generate patches in ./crop_images
+3.Generate patches and saved in ./branch1/crop_images
 ```

 *  Branch 2:
 (Input is the cropped patches from Branch 1, Output is the bounding box)
 ```
-cd ./branch2/
+cd ./branch2
-1.The input is the patches generated in Branch 1.
-2.run demo.py as mentioned above
+1.Run demo.py as mentioned above.
+The input derectory is ./branch1/crop_images
-3.generate bounding boxes in Images and saved in ./demo
+2.Generate bounding boxes in Images and saved in ./branch2/demo_output
 ```

-## Sample of our method
+## Samples of our method

 * Sample 1: